varnerlab/CHEME-1800-Computing-Book/unit-3-learning/combitorial.md

 Heuristic optimization is a family of algorithms inspired by natural phenomena and human behavior.
 Unlike traditional optimization methods, heuristic approaches use rules of thumb, intuition, and trial-and-error to explore the search space and find the best solution.
 Heuristic methods are often used to solve complex, real-world problems where exact solutions are difficult to obtain or may not even exist.

 ### Simulated annealing
-Simulated annealing is a heuristic optimization algorithm inspired by the annealing process in metallurgy.
-It solves complex optimization problems by iteratively exploring the search space and gradually reducing the search space size.
-Simulated annealing works by randomly selecting a new solution and evaluating its fitness compared to the current best solution and then accepting or rejecting the new solution based on a probability function.
+Simulated annealing (SA) is a heuristic optimization algorithm inspired by the annealing process in metallurgy {cite}`SIMAN1983`.
 Simulated annealing is especially good at finding near-optimal solutions to problems with many local optima.

+Simulated annealing solves complex optimization problems by randomly selecting a candidate and evaluating its fitness compared to the current best solution.
+The candidate solution is accepted or rejected based on a probability function; candidate solutions far away from the best solution found so far are less likely to be selected.
+However, the willingness of the simulated annealing algorithm to choose a candidate far away from the best solution changes over time; in the beginning, the SA algorithm is more willing to take a chance.
+However, as time progresses, the SA algorithm only bets on sure things, i.e., new solutions that are strictly better than the best solution found so far.

-Pseudo code for a simulated annealing algorithm is given in {prf:ref}`algo-simulated-annealing`:
+A pseudo-code implementation for a simulated annealing routine is given in {prf:ref}`algo-simulated-annealing`:

 ````{prf:algorithm} Simulated Annealing
 :label: algo-simulated-annealing